sudheer-infosec/sudheer-infosec.github.io/README.md

 - Portfolio: https://sudheer-infosec.github.io/

 ## Deploy on GitHub Pages
-Copy index.html, style.css, script.js, and profile.jpg into the repository root, then deploy the main branch from **Settings â†’ Pages**.
+Copy index.html, style.css, script.js, and profile.jpg into the repository root, then deploy the main branch from **Settings Pages**.

 The project uses only HTML, CSS and JavaScript plus external image endpoints for GitHub/typing statistics.